masauer2/MASContactCalculator/README.md

   Frame.output_distance_matrix(distance_matrix, "matrix.out")
 ```

 The distance matrix can be calculated for a subset of atomic coordinates in the system.
-Selections can be made with the frame.get_selection(arr_slice) function. <br/>
+Selections can be made using the frame.get_selection(arr_slice) function. <br/>

-The following code computes the distance matrix between atoms 0-19 and atoms 50-249 for all timesteps in the trajectory.
+The following code computes the distance matrix between atoms 0-19 and atoms 50-249 for all timesteps in the trajectory:

 ```
 sel1 = np.arange(0,20,1)